hpssjellis/arduino-includes-to-photon-template/README.md

 Adapted for Particle devices by Your Name The Date

-details and example sketch: http://this url
+details and example sketch: https://github.com/hpssjellis/arduino-includes-to-photon-template

 Brought to you by: Your Name       your website